MicrosoftDocs/fabric-docs/docs/data-science/r-avocado.md

   - ignite-2023
 ms.date: 04/24/2023
 ms.search.form: R Language
-# customer intent: As a data scientist, I want to create a model to predict prices by using R.
+#customer intent: As a data scientist, I want to create a model to predict prices by using R.
 ---

 # Tutorial: Use R to predict avocado prices

-This tutorial shows an end-to-end example of using R to analyze and visualize avocado prices in the United States, so you can build a machine learning model that predicts future avocado prices.
+In this tutorial, you walk through an end-to-end example of a [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] workflow in [!INCLUDE [product-name](../includes/product-name.md)].
+You use R to analyze and visualize avocado prices in the United States, so you can build a machine learning model that predicts future avocado prices.

 The main steps in this tutorial are: